Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 Given an object $G$ of $\mathcal{C}_p$ such that $G_\QQ$ admits a unique prolongation $G_1/\mathbb{Z}_2$ of $G_{\mathbb{Q}_2}$, and $G_2/\ZZ[\frac{1}{2p}]$ of $G_\QQ$, this proposition implies the prolongations of $G_\QQ$ to $\mathbb{Z}[\frac{1}{p}]$ are obtained by gluing along isomorphisms $G_1 \times_{\ZZ_2} \Spec(\mathbb{Q}_2) \cong G_2 \times_{\ZZ[\frac{1}{p}]} \Spec(\mathbb{Q}_2)$.

 Prolongations of prime order group schemes can be completely classified thanks to the work of Oort and Tate \cite{Oort_Tate}.
-Certifying the existence of prolongations for groups schemes of higher order usually consists in using `explicit' examples.
+Certifying the existence of prolongations for group schemes of non-prime order usually consists in using `explicit' examples.
 For instance, the 2-torsion group scheme of a semistable abelian variety with good reduction outside of $p$ may admit subgroup schemes or quotients that prolong one of the group schemes over $\mathbb{Q}$ found in Section \ref{sec:strategy_generic_fibre}.
 The game then becomes to show, if possible, that these are the only possible prolongations.

-To study this problem, let us place ourselves in a more general setting, this will be useful at a later stage.
+We shall address the question of unicity of prolongations in a more general setting.
 Let $R$ be a Dedekind domain with field of fractions $K$ of characteristic 0.
 If $G$ is a finite flat group scheme over $K$ and $G_1, G_2$ are two prolongations of $G$ to $R$, we write $G_1 \geq G_2$ if there exists a morphism of group schemes $G_1 \to G_2$ prolonging the identity of $G$.
 In the same way as in \cite[Section 2.2]{Raynaud_type_p}, the relation $\geq$ defines a partial order on the set of prolongations of $G$.